ParallelMaths/parallel/pages/8-02-jurassic-park.md

 @[youtube](5cVLUPwrSmU?rel=0)

-## 3. UKMT Problem
+## 3. Junior Maths Challenge Problem

-If you are a Year 8 student, then it likely that you will taking part in the United Kingdom Maths Trust (UKMT) competition known as the Junior Maths Challenge (JMC).
+If you are a Year 8 student, then it likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Junior Maths Challenge (JMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against students from across the country.

 Your teachers will help you prepare for this national maths competition, but each week in Parallelogram we will always include one UKMT Junior Maths Challenge question.